luksbelt/wallapop-lmb-test/SOLUTION.md

 ## Design decisions

 ### Rover
 The representation of the robot requested.
+Is composed of a Map to be able to navigate through it, a Direction to know the current way, a Coordinates to know the current position.

 ### Map
 An abstraction to represent the size and bounds of Mars.
 There is an abstract method validatePosition() that must be implement to define all the restriction of the implemented map.
 I choose to create this hierarchy to bring the possibility of an easy extension if new restrictions are needed, or is needed to represent different scenarios with, for instance, more dimensions.